farm-ng/amiga-dev-kit/website/docs/examples/import_log_file/README.md

 - You are going to get your USB drive which you have handy and plug this into a USB port in the back of the brain
 - Next go to the `File Mover App` on the brain.
 Make sure the flash is properly mounted if it is not you will see a big red box that says `Disk Status:: No Disk`.
 If you don't see this then great!
 Click the button `Start Transfer` and you should see at the button of the screen the data begin to upload.
-- After you receive a message saying download complete you should disconnect the dive and plug it into you computer
+- After you receive a message saying download complete you should disconnect the dive and plug it into your computer
 - After plugging the drive into your machine you should get a pop up containing all the data files on the drive the next step is to drag and drop the files you want onto your desktop.
 - From there you can to move the file where you want